Irfan-S-1/Synthetic-Data-Generation/README.md

 ## Dataset

 The dataset contains transactions made over a period of two days in September 2013 by European credit cardholders.
 The dataset is highly imbalanced, with the positive class (frauds) accounting for only 0.172% of all transactions.
-Addressing this imbalance is a key challenge in building an effective fraud detection model.
+Addressing this imbalance is a key challenge in building an effective fraud detection model.The dataset is highly imbalanced hence we used some balancing techniques to make the data balanced.

 ## Project Goals